Reyska/TechMind-Assignment/README.md

 # TechMind-Assignment, this is a README file
-This is a smaple change
+This is a sample change